History of Drexel University

-Early history
+History

+19th century

 Drexel Institute of Art, Science and Industry was founded in 1891, by Anthony J. Drexel, with the main building dedicated on December 17 of that year.
 The convocation was attended by such figures as Andrew Carnegie and Thomas Edison, as well as the governor of Pennsylvania and the vice president of the United States, Levi Morton.
 Bishop Henry Potter officiated the convocation, and Chauncey Depew gave an address praising the new institution for its goal of preparing students for jobs in science and industry, as opposed to training lawyers and academics in abstract fields.

 The Institute's first president was James A. MacAlister.
 Born in Glasgow, Scotland, in 1840, he emigrated with his family to Wisconsin in 1850, attended Brown University, and subsequently received his J.D. from Albany Law School in 1864.
 During his term as president (1891–1913), the institute offered a variety of courses in subjects ranging from art and illustration, mechanic arts, domestic arts and sciences, commerce and finance, teacher training, physical education, and librarianship.
 He also advocated lectures and programs that were open to the public, even granting access to the library to non-students.
 Another initiative was to offer classes in the evening that could be attended by working professionals.

 From 1895 to 1898, renowned American Impressionist painter Colin Campbell Cooper taught courses in watercolor and architectural rendering.
 In 1905, the department of art was closed (except for the architecture program).
 In the same time period, the school expanded the main building eastward into additional buildings on Chestnut and 32nd streets.
 The school also grew from 70 graduates in 1891 to 500 in 1913.

+20th century

 Though Drexel did not originally grant degrees, it began granting the Bachelor of Science degree in 1914.
 In 1919, Drexel introduced its cooperative education program (wherein students alternate studying with full-time professional employment).
 In 1927, the Commonwealth of Pennsylvania gave Drexel the privilege to grant the Master of Science degree.

 Drexel became the Drexel Institute of Technology in 1936.

-Expansion and University status: 1959–1984

 During the administration of Drexel University presidents W. W. Hagerty, after whom the University City campus Library is named, and James Creese, Drexel underwent a period of rapid expansion, constructing new classroom buildings or dormitories each year.
 The buildings constructed include the Kelly, Myers, Calhoun, and Towers dormitories, as well as most of the buildings surrounding the Quad, including Matheson, Korman, Disque, and Nesbitt.
 During this time, President Hagerty led the transformation of what had previously been a technological college primarily focused on undergraduate teaching to a comprehensive university in 1970.

 Also in 1970, the Drexel Institute of Technology became Drexel University.

 In 1983, Drexel became the first university in the United States to require all its undergraduates to be able to access microcomputers for use in their coursework.